 These statements define a custom title page, where things are left aligned rather than centered.

-I trust you notice that mysetup.org
+I trust you noticed that the file mysetup.org

-You might also be interested in beamer slide generation from org-mode or using pandoc together with org-mode.
+You might also be interested in beamer slide generation from Org mode or using pandoc together with Org mode.